blakeusblade/Jamf-Nation-Scripts/InstallPKGFromDMG/README.md

 			Installing Package "Apple_xCode_26.2_for_macOS_15.6+.pkg" from mount path "/Volumnes/Apple_xCode_26.2_for_macOS_15.6+ Install string...: installer -pkg /Volumnes/Apple_xCode_26.2_for_macOS_15.6+/Apple_xCode_26.2_for_macOS_15.6+.pkg -target /

+			PKG exit code was: 1
+			Forced Exit code 0 was passed to JSS

+			PKG exit code was: 0
+			Exit code 0 was passed to JSS

 			Installing packages, Only failures will be logged..."
 			Install string...: installer -pkg /Volumnes/DMGVolumeName/LotsOfPackages.pkgs -target /